AlibabaCloudDocs/elasticsearch/intl.en-US/Pricing/FAQ about the billing of Alibaba Cloud Elasticsearch clusters.md

 ## How do I enable manual renewal for an Elasticsearch cluster?

 Manual renewal applies only to subscription Elasticsearch clusters.
-For more information about how to enable manual renewal, see [t1880497.md\#](/intl.en-US/Pricing/Renewal/Manually renew an Elasticsearch cluster.md).
+For more information about how to enable manual renewal, see [Renew an Elasticsearch cluster](/intl.en-US/Pricing/Renewal/Manually renew an Elasticsearch cluster.md).

 ## How do I enable auto-renewal for an Elasticsearch cluster?